 Return to the same agent sample app:

-- To enable “Transfer to agent” capability on your LivePerson Conversational Cloud account, please contact your LivePerson account team as the Transfer_To_Agent' must be enabled (in Houston - AC Features).
+- To enable “Transfer to agent” capability on your LivePerson Conversational Cloud account, please contact your LivePerson account team.

 - Define the maximal wait time for agent to accept as described in the Fallback to skill section.

 - Define who can perform the transfer-to-agent operation as described in the Permissions section.